ericklein/air_quality/readme.md

 - screen
 	- [I][P2]111120: screen; Screen is on all the time, which could cause OLED burn in, and in dark environments, is very bright
 	- [I][P2]112820: screen; pin 2 conflict with XXXX? on SH110x, not sure about SSD1306
-	- [I][P1]091521: screen; can't call screenMessage after screenValues because the latter will overwrite the screen
 - wifi
-	- [I][P1]091021: wifi; If WiFi comes down for an extended period, functionality does not recover
 	- [I][P3]091321: wifi; validate host name is being set via network admin tool
 - log
 	- [I][P2]091321: log; don't think MagTag BSP has LED_BUILTIN defined.
 No blinking LED on FATAL errors